Sicily – Jewel box of the Mediterranean

 Today is the end of the trip – there will a private vehicle transfer service to Palermo Airport for guests flying out of Palermo.
 Optional add-ons are available if required.
 Buon Viaggio!
 We hope to see you in Sicily again soon.

 - This is a small group experience – we anticipate a group size of 8 guests maximum.
-A large vehicle will be used – probably 24 seater, so one in three seats will be occupied.

 - Ms Simmonds reserves the right to alter the itinerary based on weather or availability.
 This flexibility is necessary to ensure the best possible journey experience for our guests.